What Happens During the Loss Plateau? Understanding Abrupt Learning in Transformers: A Further Look at Repetition Bias

 Having observed that Transformer models exhibit a strong repetition bias in the early phase of training, which co-occurs with the loss plateau, we now take a further look at this repetition bias and study how it might be affected by the amount of repetitions in the training sequences.
 We show that such bias still exists even when there is almost no repetition in the training data.
 Subsequently, we also show that learning simple, repetitive sequences is easier for Transformers, i.e., no loss plateau, indicating why the model might be biased towards repetitions in the early phase of training.

-\subsection{Beyond Repetitions in Consecutive Tokens}
+\paragraph{Beyond Repetitions in Consecutive Tokens}

 One hypothesis for the reason behind repetition bias is that the training data may consist of some repetitions, and the model may pick up these patterns and amplify them in the early phase of training.
 To investigate this, we consider a task with low repetitions in the training data.
 In particular, we consider the \emph{prefix sum} task, where the outputs $y_1,\ldots,y_n$ are defined as $y_i=(\sum_{j=1}^i x_j) \mod p$.
 Our choice of the input distribution ensures that there is no repetition in consecutive output positions (i.e., $y_i\not=y_{i+1}$ for all $i$).
 Indeed, training a Transformer on the prefix sum task does not result in a significant increase in the repetition frequency at any point in training, unlike the MWS task.
 Nevertheless, in the early training phase, we still observe that only a few tokens appear repeatedly in the model output though not contiguously as in the MWS task.
 Therefore, we consider an alternative measure of repetitions based on entropy: for an output sequence $y_1, y_2, \ldots, y_n$, we define i.e. simply the entropy of the empirical distribution of tokens in the sequence.
 Intuitively, the entropy is lower if most probability mass is concentrated at a few tokens, and larger if the tokens are more uniformly distributed.
 We find that the model output entropy quickly goes to quite low values early in training compared to the entropy of ground-truth data (\Cref{fig:prefix}), indicating that the model still has a form of repetition bias.
-Further, representation collapse still happens in the early phase, with the average cosine similarity going to $0.8$ during the plateau.

-\textit{Hence, we find that repetition bias might take different forms depending on the task, but still robustly occurs in the early phase of training.}
+Further, representation collapse still happens in the early phase, with the average cosine similarity going to $0.8$ during the plateau. \textit{Hence, we find that repetition bias might take different forms depending on the task, but still robustly occurs in the early phase of training.}

-\subsection{Repetitive Sequences Are Easier to Learn}
+\paragraph{Repetitive Sequences are Easier to Learn}